Lynda Fernholz, Assistant Dean, School of Education

 You must have completed the following minimum criteria and have passing scores on file in the School of Education Academic and Career Advising Center to be eligible to apply for admission to PEP.
 Criteria may change at any time.

 - Earn a 2.75 cumulative grade point average (GPA) from all accredited institutions attended.
-The School of Education honors academic forgiveness and UW-Stevens Point course repeat policies at the time of admission to the PEP, but you must have a 2.75 GPA overall and a 2.75 GPA in your major, minor, concentration, and teacher certification coursework for student teaching, regardless of academic forgiveness or GPA requirement waiver.
-If you declare academic forgiveness, you must have at least a 2.75 GPA in 24 credits of courses you complete after declaring academic forgivenessand any courses taken at other institutions.
+The School of Education honors academic bankruptcy and UW-Stevens Point course repeat policies at the time of admission to the PEP, but you must have a 2.75 GPA overall and a 2.75 GPA in your major, minor, concentration, and teacher certification coursework for student teaching, regardless of academic bankruptcy or GPA requirement waiver.
+If you declare academic bankruptcy, you must have at least a 2.75 GPA in 24 credits of courses you complete after declaring academic bankruptcy and any courses taken at other institutions.

 - Freshman English Requirement: